fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 });
 {% endhighlight %}

-Now we need the pausable timer itself.
+Now that we know when to pause the timer, we need the pausable timer itself.

+### An aside about pausable computations

+Is it possible to pause an Observable?
 Recall that Observables and Generators are both functions that produce one or more values.
 A Generator is easily paused.